bmxdemo/bmxproject/logbook/postings/20170321_new_omt/index.md

 ### 1 - Introduction

-In [a previous posting](../20161215_final_OMT_design.md), I detailed the design of a new OMT that was an improvement over the previous OMT design, which I detailed in [this posting](../20161025_OMT_measurements.md).
+In [a previous posting](../20161215_final_OMT_design.md), I detailed the design of a new OMT that was an improvement over the previous OMT design, which had been characterizied in [this posting](../20161025_OMT_measurements.md).
 The main improvements were the substitution of larger diameter, ultra low loss coax, the addition of a profiled transition to free space that can directly couple to a feed horn, and a compactification of the OMT.
 Last week I went out to Michigan and